 Agreement Structure.
-The Regeneron Agreement has two principal components: i) a product development component under which the parties will research, develop and commercialize CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver, and ii) a technology collaboration component, pursuant to which we and Regeneron will engage in research and development activities aimed at discovering and developing novel technologies and improvements to CRISPR/Cas technology to enhance our genome editing platform.
-Under this agreement, we also may access the Regeneron Genetics Center and proprietary mouse models to be provided by Regeneron for a limited number of our liver programs.
+The Regeneron Agreement has two principal components: (i) a product development component under which the parties will research, develop and commercialize CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver, and (ii) a technology collaboration component, pursuant to which the parties will engage in research and development activities aimed at discovering and developing novel technologies and improvements to CRISPR/Cas technology to enhance our genome editing platform.
+Under the Regeneron Agreement, we also may access the Regeneron Genetics Center and proprietary mouse models to be provided by Regeneron for a limited number of our liver programs.

 Scope of Collaboration.
-Under the terms of the six-year collaboration, Regeneron may obtain exclusive rights for up to 10 targets to be chosen by Regeneron during the collaboration term subject to a target selection process and various adjustments and limitations set forth in the agreement.
-Of these 10 total targets, Regeneron may select up to five non-liver targets, while the remaining targets must be focused in the liver.
-Certain non-liver targets from Intellia's ongoing and planned research at the time, as well as any targets included in another Intellia collaboration, are excluded from this collaboration.
-At the inception of the agreement, Regeneron selected the first of its 10 targets, ATTR, which is subject to a Co-Development and Co-Promotion Agreement ("Co/Co") between us and Regeneron, the general terms and conditions for which were outlined within the Regeneron Agreement.
+Under the terms of the six-year research collaboration, Regeneron may obtain exclusive rights for up to ten targets to be chosen by Regeneron during the collaboration term subject to a target selection process and various adjustments and limitations set forth in the agreement.
+Of these ten total targets, Regeneron may select up to five non-liver targets, while the remaining targets must be focused in the liver.
+Certain non-liver targets from Intellia's ongoing and planned research at the time, as well as any targets included in another Intellia collaboration, were excluded from this collaboration.
+At the inception of the agreement, Regeneron selected the first of its ten targets, ATTR, which is subject to a Co/Co agreement between us and Regeneron, the general terms and conditions for which were outlined within the Regeneron Agreement.

 Research Collaboration.
 Research activities under the collaboration will be governed by evaluation and research and development plans that will outline the parties' responsibilities under, anticipated timelines of and budgets for, the various programs.
 We will assist Regeneron with the preliminary evaluation of its selected liver targets, and Regeneron will be responsible for preclinical research and conducting clinical development, manufacturing and commercialization of products directed to each of its exclusive targets.
 We may assist, as requested by Regeneron, with the later discovery and research of product candidates directed to any selected target.
-For each selected target, Regeneron is required to use commercially reasonable efforts to submit regulatory filings necessary to achieve IND acceptance for at least one product directed to each applicable target, and following IND acceptance for at least one product, to develop and commercialize such product.
+For each selected target, Regeneron is required to use commercially reasonable efforts to submit regulatory filings necessary to achieve IND acceptance for at least one product directed to each applicable target, and following IND acceptance for at least one product.

 Reserved Liver Targets.
-We retain the exclusive right to solely develop products via CRISPR genome editing directed against certain specified genetic targets.
+We retain the exclusive right to solely develop products via CRISPR/Cas genome editing directed against certain specified genetic targets.
 During the collaboration term and subject to a target selection process, we have the right to choose additional liver targets for our own development using commercially reasonable efforts.
-Certain targets that either we or Regeneron select during the term may be subject to further co-development and co-commercialization arrangements at our or Regeneron's option, as applicable, which either can exercise pursuant to defined conditions.
+Certain targets that either we or Regeneron select during the term may be subject to further Co/Co agreements at our or Regeneron's option, as applicable, which either can exercise pursuant to defined conditions.

 Governance.
-The parties formed a joint steering committee ("JSC"), which is responsible for setting research objectives and overseeing the general strategies and activities undertaken by the parties under the Regeneron Agreement.
-Additionally, the parties formed a Joint Development and Commercialization Committee ("JDCC") to oversee all profit share products under the Co/Co discussed below.
-The JDCC will have responsibility for overseeing the development, manufacture, regulatory matters, and commercialization (including pricing and reimbursement) of ATTR, as the first profit share product under the collaboration agreement.
+Under the Regeneron Agreement, the parties formed a joint steering committee, which is responsible for setting research objectives and overseeing the general strategies and research and development activities undertaken by the parties.
+Additionally, under the ATTR Co/Co, the parties formed a Joint Development and Commercialization Committee ("JDCC") to oversee all profit share products under the Co/Co agreement as discussed below.
+The JDCC has responsibility for overseeing the development, manufacture, regulatory matters and commercialization (including pricing and reimbursement) of ATTR, as the first profit share product under the Regeneron Agreement.